Looking for a brief history of Vatican City?

 For more in-depth reading about the Brief History of Vatican City, visit my history pages about:

 Pope Julius was also responsible for establishing two other very important aspects of today’s Vatican – The Vatican Museums and the Swiss Guard.

 Pope Julius II began collecting antiquities that were being unearthed at the time.
 The first of these was the Laocoön which you can see today in the Octagonal Courtyard of the Vatican Museums.

-The museums only became a visitable entity in 1773 under Pope Clement XIV.
 Several popes expanded and added to the museums over the centuries, with different types of art and sculpture in different wings.

 This is why they are called the Vatican Museums and not the Vatican museum.

 On May 6, 1527 troops loyal to Charles V, Holy Roman Emperor, mutinied over unpaid wages.